MantisVision/webUtils/docs/ryskurlryskstream.md

  * Proxy to method addEventListener for internal videoElement object
  * @param {String|Array|Object} event if a string is given, then it represents name of the event,
  *								if array, then to each event in this array, callback from the second parameter is attached,
- *								if it is and object the attribute names should represent events and their values callbacks (in this case, callback parameter should be omitted)
+ *								if it is and object, the attribute names should represent events and their values callbacks (in this case, callback parameter should be omitted)
  * @param {function} callback a callback to be attached to the given event(s)
  * @returns {AbstractRYSK} reference to this object for chaining */